Which place is cheaper, Dayton or Asheville?

 The autumn brings many poeple to Asheville as well as Dayton.
 Most visitors come to Asheville for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In October, Asheville is generally a little warmer than Dayton.
-Temperatures in Asheville average around 64°F (18°C), and Dayton stays around 57°F (14°C).
+Daily temperatures in Asheville average around 64°F (18°C), and Dayton fluctuates around 57°F (14°C).

 People are often attracted to the plentiful sunshine in Asheville this time of the year.
 In the autumn, Asheville often gets more sunshine than Dayton.
 Asheville gets 229 hours of sunny skies this time of year, while Dayton receives 188 hours of full sun.

 Asheville usually gets more rain in October than Dayton.
 Asheville gets 3.4 inches (86 mm) of rain, while Dayton receives 2.5 inches (64 mm) of rain this time of the year.

 Both Dayton and Asheville are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Asheville because of the Christmas ambience, the shopping scene, and the cuisine.

 It's quite cold in Dayton in the winter.
 Asheville is much warmer than Dayton in the winter.
 The daily temperature in Asheville averages around 44°F (7°C) in January, and Dayton fluctuates around 30°F (-1°C).